icegoat9/humidity_eink/README.md

 ### Time Invested

-I didn't keep careful track of time, but just by looking at the date / time on photos I took and the save times on files, it looks like I spent about 12 hours on this project spread over three days.
+By looking back at the date / time on photos and screenshots I took along the way, it looks like I spent about 12 hours on this project spread over three days.

-### Future Ideas
+## Future Ideas

 I'm calling this done for now to catch up on other work, but I have a few ideas for future extensions: